Contemporary Boat Migration: Data, Geopolitics, and Discourses

 Author Information

 Elaine Burroughs is currently an Associated Staff member with the Department of Geography, Maynooth University, where she researches migration in the Irish and European contexts.
 She is the author of the book “Political and Media Discourses of Illegal Immigration in Ireland” (2015).
-Kira Williams is a Post-Doctoral Fellow, University of Waterloo, lecturer at the Balsillie School of International Affairs, and works for the International Migration Research Centre.
+Kira Williams is an instructor, researcher and teaching assistant in the Department of Geography and Environmental Studies at Wilfrid Laurier University, lecturer at the Balsillie School of International Affairs, and works for the International Migration Research Centre.
 Her research focuses on international migration, global governance, and analytical methodologies.

 Tab Content 6